 The Rural Data Gateway strengthens USDA Rural Development partnerships with rural people, entrepreneurs, government officials and Congress by making RD’s data more available and easier to access.
 It features Rural Investments Dashboards that significantly expand access to RD financial data through an easy-to-use interface that allows data from more than 65 RD programs to be viewed and downloaded.
 The Gateway and dashboards will help USDA get more resources to the people who need them in rural places.

-The Rural Investments Dashboards feature more than 20 data visualizations to spotlight investments made in the last 11 years in more than 65 programs.
+The Rural Investments Dashboards feature more than 20 data visualizations to spotlight investments made since 2012 in more than 65 programs.
 The dashboards are easy-to-use tools that highlight critical Rural Development investments for people in rural America, including projects that have helped people in socially vulnerable communities access the resources they need to thrive.
 The data also will help users analyze trends across different states, counties, and congressional districts.
 Go to the Rural Investments webpage to begin to explore how and where RD investments are impacting rural America.

 While the number and severity of new cases may be down, the coronavirus continues to have a devastating impact on some of the most vulnerable members of the population.
 The youth served through the Harvest Outreach Center (HOC) in Rustburg, Va., are the faces of a national pandemic-related mental health crisis but have limited resources for treatment.